Verónica Alcocer: Domestic initiatives and activities

+On 7 November 2024, she attended the event against the eradication of sexual violence against children.
+During her speech, she stated that making solutions visible for children is her main objective.

 Policy initiatives

 Alcocer has been the most politically active first lady since Bertha Hernández de Ospina.

+Alcocer's first official act as First Lady took place on the morning of Monday, 8 August 2022, when she declared her support for and subsequently signed the gender equality bills to be presented in Congress by the congresswomen of the Historic Pact for Colombia.
 In April 2023, she joined as a spectator the debates in Congress on the Health reform proposed by the Petro administration, where minutes before she held a private meeting with Ministers Carolina Corcho of Health and Alfonso Prada of the Interior, in the company of Representative to the Chamber Agmeth Escaf as well as some other members of the Historic Pact bench where she discussed some points of the reform and shared her points of view.

-On June 7, two months later, he would again attend the debate on Pension reform.
+On 7 June, two months later, he would again attend the debate on pension reform.
 Later, he would participate in the marches called by the Petro administration in support of the health and pension reforms.